 To check the SKM timetables and get prices, click here.
 The main station in Gdansk, Gdansk Glowny, is listed as “Gdansk Main.”
 The main station in Gdynia, Gdynia Glowna, is listed as “MAIN Gdynia.”

 A disadvantage of traveling by train is the location of the train stations.
 In Gdynia and at the Orlowo Pier, it’s a 15-minute walk from the station to the main sites.
 You can take a taxi to cut down on how far you walk but this will increase your trip costs.

-We used uber to get around the Tri-City.
+We used uber to get around the Tri-City (we visited Poland in July 2018).
 It’s more expensive than the train but it is very convenient.
 We didn’t have to spend time walking to and from train stations and waiting for the train to arrive.
 However, there are no highways in the Tri-City, so expect to sit through a lot of traffic lights.

-Here are our trip costs and duration on uber:
+Here are our trip costs and duration on Uber (in 2018):